-- (g) From the above criteria, prove that every group whose order is < 60 and is not prime and is not 56, is not simple. - (h) No group of order 56 is simple.
+- (g) From the above criteria, prove that every group whose order is < 60 and is neither prime nor 56, is not simple. - (h) No group of order 56 is simple.

 Hint: If neither the Sylow 2- nor 7-subgroups are normal, start counting elements in these subgroups to reach a contradiction (while any two Sylow 7-subgroups only intersect at the identity, how could Sylow 2-subgroups intersect?).